AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-debugging-with-events.md

-<properties
+---
-	pageTitle="View events and audit logs"
+title: View events and audit logs
-	description="Learn how to see all of the events that happen in your Azure subscription." authors="rboucher"
+description: Learn how to see all of the events that happen in your Azure subscription.
-	manager=""
-	editor=""
-	services="monitoring-and-diagnostics"
-	documentationCenter="monitoring-and-diagnostics"/>

-<tags
-	ms.service="azure-portal"
-	ms.date="04/28/2015"
-	wacn.date=""/>
+authors: rboucher
+manager: ''
+editor: ''
+services: monitoring-and-diagnostics
+documentationCenter: monitoring-and-diagnostics

+ms.service: azure-portal
+ms.date: 04/28/2015
+wacn.date: ''
+---

 # View events and activity logs